top of page

 Pros:

-• Significantly more affordable than precious metals like gold and silver
+• Affordable than precious metals like gold and silver

 • Durable and sturdy when properly cared for